-According to the available information, acute ecotoxicity endpoints (EC50 or LC50) vary between ~0.05 mg/L to more than 100 mg/L and chronic endpoints (EC10 or NOEC) vary between 0.03 mg/L and 9.8 mg/L. Chemicals with alkyl chain lengths between C6 and C11 are generally not toxic based on acute endpoints greater than 1 mg/L and chronic endpoints greater than 0.1 mg/L. Chemicals with alkyl chain lengths between C12 and C16 are generally toxic with acute endpoints between 0.1 mg/L and 10 mg/L and chronic endpoints between 0.01 mg/L and 1 mg/L. Available data for C18 ethoxylates indicate low acute toxicity to fish and invertebrates, with all endpoints higher than 1 mg/L.
+According to the available information, acute ecotoxicity endpoints (median effective concentration (EC50) or median lethal concentration (LC50)) vary between ~0.05 mg/L to more than 100 mg/L and chronic endpoints (effect concentration (EC10) or no observed effect concentration (NOEC)) vary between 0.03 mg/L and 9.8 mg/L. Chemicals with alkyl chain lengths between C6 and C11 are generally not toxic based on acute endpoints greater than 1 mg/L and chronic endpoints greater than 0.1 mg/L. Chemicals with alkyl chain lengths between C12 and C16 are generally toxic with acute endpoints between 0.1 mg/L and 10 mg/L and chronic endpoints between 0.01 mg/L and 1 mg/L. Available data for C18 ethoxylates indicate low acute toxicity to fish and invertebrates, with all endpoints higher than 1 mg/L.

 Limited toxicity information is available for ethoxylated alcohols with alkyl chains larger than C16.
 This makes it difficult to determine toxicity trends at these longer alkyl chain lengths.
-For example, results for $C{16-18}EO_x$ are mixed, with endpoints lower than 1 mg/L for x = 11, and endpoints higher than 1 mg/L for higher and lower ethoxylation levels.
+For example, available endpoints for $C{16-18}EO_x$ are mixed, with endpoints lower than 1 mg/L at x = 11, and endpoints higher than 1 mg/L for both higher and lower degrees of ethoxylation.
 The ecotoxicity of fatty alcohols with alkyl chains larger than C16 are generally limited by poor water solubility and low bioavailability.
-In general, while ethoxylation is expected to increase water solubility of these alcohols, the increase in overall molecular size is likely to affect bioavailability and limit overall ecotoxicity.
-Therefore, these chemicals are expected to have low toxicity.
+While ethoxylation is expected to increase the water solubility of these alcohols, the increase in overall molecular size is likely to affect bioavailability and overall ecotoxicity.
+Therefore, these chemicals are expected to have generally lower toxicity than ethoxylated alcohols with alkyl chains ranging from C13-C16.

 In Australia, default guideline values for ethoxylated alcohols in surface water are outlined in the Australia New Zealand Guidelines for Fresh and Marine Water Quality (ANZ Water Quality Guidelines) (ANZG n.d.-b).
 Water quality guidelines represent a starting point for assessing water quality and are recommended for generic applications in the absence of more relevant guideline values.
-In freshwater, a moderately reliable default guideline value of 140 $\mu$ g/L is available for ethoxylated alcohols (ANZG n.d.-a).
-This value is expected to protect 95% of aquatic species and was derived from a species sensitivity distribution (SSD) comprising 15 chronic endpoints normalised to the homologue $C{13.3}$ EO8.2 (ANZG n.d.-b).
+In freshwater, a moderately reliable default guideline value of 140 μ g/L is available for ethoxylated alcohols (ANZG n.d.-a).
+This value is expected to protect 95% of aquatic species and was derived from a species sensitivity distribution (SSD) comprising 15 chronic endpoints normalised to the homologue C{13.3}EO{8.2} (ANZG n.d.-b).